Hylley/M.A.V.E.R.I.C.K./README.md

 # M.A.V.E.R.I.C.K.

-Maverick (or simply Mav) is a machine-learning conversational artificial intelligence build in Python, wich make it's responses based on collections of known conversations.
+Maverick (or simply Mavy) is a machine-learning conversational artificial intelligence build in Python, wich make it's responses based on collections of known conversations.
 Made entirelly for interacting on Twitter ([@Maverick5000](https://twitter.com/Maverick5000)).

 ## 🔧 Installing
 You can clone this repo via: